south side solitude

 From the trail #108 sign on the west side of forest road #104A (where a powerline crosses the road), start hiking south through the pines, along an old, rocky road.
 At 0.1 miles, you will come to a trail marker and weathered wooden sign on your left (34.68640 N, -112.12007 W).
 Turn left (southeast) here, as the trail leaves the old road behind.
 The Coleman Trail now begins a gradual descent through the pines and junipers on the southeastern arm of Mingus Mountain.
 The Coleman Trail is little more than a faint path in most places, but many cairns mark the way.

-At the bottom of the hill, the trail enters pine forest again, and soon arrives at forest road #413 (Allen Springs Road).
-Return the way you came, or hike west along forest road #413 and take trail #9037 or the Gaddes Canyon #110 trail back up to the top of Mingus Mountain.
+At the bottom of the hill, the trail enters the pine forest again and soon arrives at forest road #413 (Allen Springs Road).
+Return the way you came, or hike west on forest road #413 and take trail #9037 or the Gaddes Canyon #110 trail back up to the top of Mingus Mountain.

 Check out the Official Route and Triplogs.

 Typical of this pine-covered high-elevation area, there are good views of the Verde Valley, the Cottonwood area, and the red rock country above Sedona.